When it comes to fly fishing in Malaysia, one of the ultimate offering is sailfish on the fly.

 How Many Per Boat?

 Fly fishing for sailfish is a numbers game and only one fly fisherman can have a go at one time.
-The more fly fishers there are, the more days you need to spend out there on the waters.
+The more fly fishers there are, the more days you need to spend out there on the water to improve your chances.

-Here’s how it works – a billfish spread of hookless teasers are trolled behind the boat.
-Once one or more sailfish comes to investigate these fleeing baitfish, the crew plays a catch and mouse game to agitate the sailfish and lure them in to within casting distance.
+A spread of hookless teasers are trolled behind the boat.
+Once one or more sailfish come to investigate these fleeing “baitfish”, the team lure them in to within casting distance.

 The fly angler must by now be ready with rod in hand and have enough fly line out of the rod tip to present the fly when signaled to do so.